Tietoevry-Create/dotnet-opinionated-blazor/README.md

 When in a more classic request/response mode, we can use Blazor SSR components and lean on htmx.org+hyperscript.org for interactivity.

+The [demo site on an Azure Linux App Service](https://blazorappssrwasm20240130173653.azurewebsites.net/) is published on push to `main`.

 <img src="https://raw.githubusercontent.com/Tietoevry-Create/dotnet-opinionated-blazor/main/docs/screenshot.png" width="500" height="815" alt="Screenshot">

 ## Build frontend